ioddly/js-talk-july-2017/README.md

 ## Further reading

 - [Mozilla Development Network](https://developer.mozilla.org).
-Best source of JavaScript language documentation.
+Best source of JavaScript/HTML
+  documentation.

+- [caniuse](http://caniuse.com).
+Quickly check browser support for features you'd like to use.

+- [AirBNB Style Guide](https://github.com/airbnb/javascript).
+A style guide that will enforce the use of many of these new features over old-style JavaScript.

+- [ESLint](http://eslint.org/).
+When configured to use the AirBNB style guide settings, a very good way to incrementally learn these new features as you code.

 ## Slide outline